-Part 21 Appendix D places conditions on the use of acceptable data that include:
+Part 21, Appendix D, places conditions on the use of acceptable data that include conditions that:

-- (a) the data must be appropriate to the product, component, or appliance, and directly applicable to the work being carried out - (b) for a foreign supplemental type certificate or supplemental type approval the data must: - (1) not introduce a complete new flight manual (because the flight manual is referenced on the airworthiness certificate) - (2) not re-designate the aircraft type (because the Director would need to amend the aircraft register and the aircraft documents would need to be re-issued) - (3) reference the particular foreign type certificate accepted by the Director.
+- (a) the data must be appropriate to the product, component, or appliance, and directly applicable to the work being carried out - (b) for a foreign STC or supplemental type approval the data must: - (1) not introduce a complete new flight manual (because the flight manual is referenced on the airworthiness certificate) - (2) not re-designate the aircraft type (because the Director would need to amend the aircraft register and the aircraft documents would need to be re-issued) - (3) reference the particular foreign TC accepted by the Director.
 (This is to ensure the same certification basis was used for approval of the STC.
 This also means having the same certification category.
-For example: an STC approved in the restricted category would not be acceptable technical data for an aircraft which had been type accepted in the standard category).
+For example, an STC approved in the restricted category would not be ATD for an aircraft which had been type-accepted in the standard category).